egovernments/test-automation/README.md

 <!-- Getting Started -->
 ## Getting Started
-To start with this framework, some prerequisites has to be made, which are described below
+This framework required below prerequisites to be covered

 <!-- Prerequisites -->
 ### Prerequisites
-To setup this framework two major softwares needs to installed into the system.
+To setup this framework two major softwares needs to be installed into the system.
 The step by step setup guidline provided below
  ###### On Windows
  * [JDK 8](https://www.oracle.com/in/java/technologies/javase/javase-jdk8-downloads.html)
  * [maven 3.6.3](https://maven.apache.org/download.cgi)